sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 In 1981, Paul Klimek invented a way of associating a sequence of integers to each juggling pattern.
 This sequence of integers is called a *siteswap*, and it captures important properties of a jugging pattern.
-In this post, I'll show how to succinctly represent juggling patterns, and siteswaps form the most important part of this representation.
+In this article, I'll show how to succinctly represent juggling patterns, and siteswaps form the most important part of this representation.

 An amazing by-product of having such a representation is the ability to